An Early Childhood Community

 Reputation and Accreditation

-The CDC is recognized as a leader in the field by Oregon’s Early Childhood Education community.
+Siemens Child Development Center is recognized as a leader in the field by Oregon’s Early Childhood Education community.
 We adhere to the highest standards set by the National Association for the Education of Young Children’s (NAEYC) accreditation criteria and have an outstanding reputation in the Wilsonville community.